Create New Job in AutoScript Web (ASW)

 You will see a screen that informs you the job is opening in ASD.
 This screen also contains a button to open the job again.

 Note - Some users don't realize the button is only needed to re-open the job.
 If you clicked the button before ASD launched, two copies of the program will open.
-Please close one before proceeding.
+Please close one before proceeding. - If you've already created a version of a job, you can click the "Open in AutoScript Desktop" icon for that version.
+The icon looks like this:

-3. If you need to open an earlier version of the job, you can click on the link under "Originating Version" in the Job Details.
+- If you need to open an earlier version of the job, you can click on the link under "Originating Version" in the Job Details.

 Follow the prompts within ASD after it opens to create, save, and start editing your job.
 These steps are explained in more detail in the "Processing a Job in AutoScript Desktop" section of this manual.